 The educational toolkit was developed to provide policymakers with a quantitative and qualitative understanding of the research.
 The toolkit was funded by the Federal Emergency Management Agency's Assistance to Firefighters (FIRE Act) grant program.
 The toolkit contains a bound copy of the report, a brochure of the executive summary for use in public meetings, a DVD with side-by-side video comparing the timing of various tasks for different crew sizes, fact sheets on key findings, time-to-task results, and results on the effect of crew size on the time to apply water on a fire, the fire growth rate, and occupant exposure to toxins.
 A press release describing the study, stakeholder quotes, and public statements by principal investigators are also included in the toolkit.

-The toolkit may be requested by sending email to email@example.com or firstname.lastname@example.org.
+The toolkit may be requested by sending email to shildebrant [at] iaff.org or jason.averill [at] nist.gov.
 The partner organizations contributing to this study— the International Association of Fire Chiefs, the Commission on Fire Accreditation International, and Worcester Polytechnic Institute—also will make the toolkits available.

 The Report on Residential Fireground Field Experiments, NIST Technical Note 1661, can be downloaded at: (http://www.nist.gov/manuscript-publication-search.cfm?pub_id=904607).